-The following is a summary of certain anticipated United States federal income tax consequences of the purchase, ownership and disposition of the First Series B Bonds.
-The summary is based upon the provisions of the Code, the regulations promulgated thereunder, and the judicial and administrative rulings and decisions now in effect, all of which are subject to change.
-The summary generally addresses First Series B Bonds which are held as capital assets, and does not purport to address all aspects of federal income taxation that may affect particular investors in light of their individual circumstances or certain types of investors subject to special treatment under the federal income tax laws, including but not limited to financial institutions, insurance companies, dealers in securities or currencies, persons holding such Bonds as a hedge against currency risks or as a position in a "straddle" for tax purposes, or persons whose functional currency is not the United States dollar.
-Potential purchasers of the First Series B Bonds should consult their own tax advisors in determining the federal, state or local tax consequences to them of the purchase, holding, and disposition of the First Series B Bonds.
+The following is a summary of certain anticipated federal income tax consequences of the purchase, ownership and disposition of the Second Series B Bonds.
+The summary is based upon the provisions of the Code, the regulations promulgated thereunder and the judicial and administrative rulings and decisions now in effect, all of which are subject to change, possibly with retroactive effect, or differing interpretations.
+This summary does not purport to address all aspects of federal income taxation that may affect particular investors in light of their individual circumstances, nor certain types of investors subject to special treatment under the federal income tax laws, including but not limited to financial institutions, insurance companies, dealers in securities or currencies, persons holding a Second Series B Bond as a hedge against currency risks or as a position in a "straddle" for tax purposes, or persons whose functional currency is not the United States dollar.
+This summary focuses primarily on investors who will hold the Second Series B Bonds as "capital assets" (generally, property held for investment within the meaning of Code Section 1221), but much of the discussion is applicable to other investors.
+Potential purchasers of the Second Series B Bonds should consult their own tax advisors in determining the federal, state or local tax consequences to them of the purchase, ownership and disposition of the Second Series B Bonds.